-Join Robert Smallwood for an in-depth discussion in this video Defensive deletion, part of Introduction to Information Governance.
+Join Robert Smallwood for an in-depth discussion in this video Defensive deletion, part of Learning Information Governance.

 - [Voiceover] Defensible deletion…in information governance programs.…Defensible deletion is also known as defensible disposition,…defensible disposal, and sometimes, remediation.…They all mean essentially the same thing.…It means cleaning up the mess of information,…getting it more organized, and deleting…what information is low value.…A defensible deletion program builds upon…a legal hold program which must be in place first.…Then legal hold programs essentially lock in…or freeze information that may be called upon…in a lawsuit, and it doesn't allow it…to be edited or deleted.…